Beimnet-svg/TTK4145_elevator_lab/Project-go/README.md

 - When staring two elevators, killing master seems to update master, since ID 1 starts taking order from itself. but we dont get the print in the fsm.
 - Need a timer module for when the state of an elevator hasnt changed for a period of time, to indicate that the motor is dead.
 - If we disconnect master, without other elevators assuming the master role, the disconnect flag on the master is never going to clear unless it dies.
 Will lead to bug when another elevator disconnects then reconnects, but shouldn't happen with 3 elevators
+- When giving a request on a floor where a elevator already is, it does not clear it from requests
+- If we start a new elevator on a already working network, it sometimes disconnects(?)